Run Scikit-learn Online – Free Sklearn Online Compiler

 1. Import the Library: Start by typing from sklearn.ensemble import RandomForestClassifier or any estimator you need in the code editor.

-2. Load or Create Data: Use built-in datasets like load_iris() or create your own with NumPy arrays and Pandas DataFrames.
+2. Load or Create Data: Use built-in datasets like load_iris() or load_breast_cancer(), or create your own with NumPy arrays and Pandas DataFrames.

-4. Evaluate Results: Use accuracy_score(), classification_report(), or confusion_matrix() to measure model performance and print the results.
+7. Evaluate Results: Use accuracy_score(), classification_report(), or confusion_matrix() to measure performance — and switch to f1_score or roc_auc_score when classes are imbalanced.

 If you want to dive deeper into feature engineering, hyperparameter tuning, or pipelines, head over to the official scikit-learn documentation.